 Three main reasons affect the electricity generation from home solar panels:

 - The intensity of sunlight: The sun’s intensity keeps changing throughout the day.
-When the sunlight is bright from 10 AM to 2PM, the panels collect more solar energy to produce electricity at noon.
-Whereas in the early morning and late evening, the generation is much lower.
+When the sunlight is bright from 11 AM to 2PM (these hours are known as peak hours), the panels collect more solar energy to produce electricity at noon.
+Whereas, in the early morning and late evening, the generation is slightly lower.

 - Heavy clouds: Clouds act as a barrier to sunlight.
 Therefore, with limited exposure to solar energy, the panel’s efficiency decreases.

 - Heat buildup: In high temperatures in summer over 35 deg C, the conductivity of PV cells decreases resulting in a lower efficiency and hence lower generation.

 With the advancement in technology, people get the option to choose solar panels according to their needs.
 Today, primarily three types of solar panels are available in the market.
 They are –

 1. Monocrystalline solar panels: These solar panels are manufactured with pure silicon crystal from a cylindrical silicon ingot.
 The silicon ingot is cut and shaped into a square with smooth edges.
 This process is costly and results in the wastage of silicon.
 These plates are black with a uniform shape.
 They are highly efficient and convert over 20% of the sunlight into useful electricity.
 With a high-efficiency rate, they produce more units of electric power.
 In addition to this, monocrystalline panels offer a long service life of more than 25 years.
 However, the complex manufacturing process leads to a higher solar panel price.